GNolanDev/MixedMessages/readme.md

 ## Aim

 A project set by Codecademy as part of the full stack path.
 On clicking a button, a text string should be displayed with a random match-up between Euro 2020(21!) teams, followed by a random commentator comment and a random manager comment.
+Enjoy the exquisite nonsense!

 ## Technologies